Moderate Republicans (France, 1871–1901)

 The Moderates or Moderate Republicans (Républicains modérés), pejoratively labeled Opportunist Republicans (Républicains opportunistes), was a French political group active in the late 19th century during the Third French Republic.
 The leaders of the group included Adolphe Thiers, Jules Ferry, Jules Grévy, Henri Wallon and René Waldeck-Rousseau.

-Although described as centre-left and considered leftist at the time, the Moderate Republicans were ideologically a centre-right political party.
+Ideologically, the Moderate Republicans have been described as both centre-left and centre-right.

 During their existence, the Moderate Republicans were present in the French Parliament first under the name of Republican Left (Gauche républicaine) and after a fusion with radical republicans as the Democratic Union (Union démocratique).

 They were further divided into the National Republican Association (Association nationale républicaine) and the Liberal Republican Union (Union libérale républicaine) in 1888 and 1889, respectively.

-In their approach to social issues, Moderate Republicans (according to one study) ‘tended to deny the existence of a “social question”’ in France.
+In their approach to social issues, Moderate Republicans (according to one study) ‘tended to deny the existence of a “social question”’ in France, but in actuality enacted several progressive reforms during their time in office.